Fled9718/film_developer/README.md

 The script currently does not correct image for color cast due to film-base color.

 Code currently depends on 'ISO22028-2_ROMM-RGB.icc' as .icc color profile, downloaded directly from the ICC website (https://www.color.org/chardata/rgb/rommrgb.xalter).

+Script only tested on macOS 15.5 (for ARM)